Debonair (magazine): History and profile

 The magazine, best known for its topless female centerfolds, was first edited by Ashok Row Kavi and Anthony Van Braband.
 Vinod Mehta also worked as the editor of the magazine.
-Under editor Derek Bose, Debonair was reformatted to remove nudity and target a younger demographic in 2005.
-As of now, Ratnakar Mavilach is the editor of Debonair Magazine.
-It is published on a monthly basis.
+It was published on a monthly basis.
+Under the editor Derek Bose, Debonair was reformatted to remove nudity and target a younger demographic in 2005.

 Debonair has also featured a number of Indian film actresses on its cover when they were just beginning their careers.
 This includes Juhi Chawla and Madhuri Dixit, photographed by the photographer Gautam Rajadhyaksha.

+The magazine was relaunched by the Be Debonair Foundation in 2022.
+It is now part of Mavilach Group.
+Ratnakar Mavilach is the magazine's editor.